 Mbarara University of Science and Technology (MUST) is a public university in Uganda.
 WoMena collaborates with the MUST Department of Gender and Women Studies on design and analysis of quantitative and qualitative research related to MHM and menstrual cups.

 The Reproductive Health Supplies Coalition (RHSC) is a global partnership of public, private, and non-governmental organizations dedicated to ensuring that all people in low- and middle-income countries can access and use affordable, high-quality supplies to ensure their better reproductive health.
-WoMena is a member of the Coalition under the Neglected and Underutilised Reproductive Health Technology (NURTH) Caucasus as well as a participant of the Youth Discussion Group.
+WoMena is a member of the Coalition under the Neglected and Underutilised Reproductive Health Technology (NURTH) Caucasus and the Youth Caucus.

-Sajeki Agency is a Kenyan marketing company, which provides WoMena with pro-bono tailored marketing support.
+HUE is a Kenyan Advertising Agency which provides WoMena with pro bono creative and marketing support

 Giving Wings is a Stockholm, Sweden based foundation with the purpose to support women and girls in gaining independence and self-sufficiency through education and healthcare initiatives primarily focusing on menstrual health as well as promoting awareness on global women’s issues